Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 ### Update Secret metadata

-`UpdateSecretProperties` updates a secret's metadata.
+`UpdateSecret` updates a secret's metadata.
 It cannot change the secret's value; use [SetSecret](#set-a-secret) to set a secret's value.

 ```golang
 import (